LHS 1140: LHS 1140 b

 LHS 1140 b was discovered by the MEarth Project in 2017 using the transit method.
 Follow-up radial velocities were measured by the High Accuracy Radial Velocity Planet Searcher instrument to confirm the planet and measure its mass.
 The planet LHS 1140 b is a super-Earth in the habitable zone and transits the star every 24.7 days.
 This allows its atmosphere to be studied: the combination of the transiting super-Earth and the relatively small and nearby host star make this system one of the most promising known for atmosphere studies, along with the TRAPPIST-1 system.
 Observations by the Hubble Space Telescope in 2020 found signs of water vapor in the planet's atmosphere, but this has not been confirmed.
 Later observations with the James Webb Space Telescope (JWST) suggest the presence of a nitrogen-rich atmosphere.

 LHS 1140 b was initially estimated to be about 7 times Earth's mass and about 1.4 times its radius, suggesting a dense rocky planet.
 Later studies in 2018 and 2020 revised the radius upwards to about 1.7 times Earth's, giving it a density of about 7.5 g/cm3, still consistent with a rocky composition.
 However, a 2023 study measuring the planet's mass and radius with greater precision found a lower mass of about 5.6 times Earth's, and a correspondingly lower density, no longer consistent with a rocky planet given the planet's size.
-LHS 1140 b is likely an ocean world with 9-19% of its mass composed of water; JWST observations rule out a hydrogen atmosphere, so it is not a mini-Neptune.
+LHS 1140 b is likely an ocean planet with 9-19% of its mass composed of water; JWST observations rule out a hydrogen atmosphere, so it is not a mini-Neptune.